cmstead/js-codeformer/README.md

 # JS CodeFormer #

-JS CodeFormer is a refactoring and code automation extension for VS Code.
+JS CodeFormer is a JS refactoring and code automation extension for VS Code.